Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Introduction

-Quantum annealing, computation based on slowly varying the Hamiltonian of a quantum system, has gained a lot of experimental attention recently, \cite{Boixo(2013),Vinci(2014),Johnson2011,Boixo2013-1,Vinci2013,Harris2010,Santra2013,Coxson(2014)}.
-This is understandable given the wide variety of applications, from traditional computer science problems \cite{Santra2013,Choi2010}, to more exotic uses such as aiding genetic algorithms to calculate radar waveforms \cite{Coxson(2014)}, search engine ranking \cite{Garnerone2012}, graph isomorphism \cite{Vinci2013}, and portfolio optimization \cite{Marzec}.
-In addition, thermal sampling using a quantum annealer, which is effectively what this paper is studying, is highly relevant to many machine learning and statistical inference tasks \cite{Chancellor(2016),Amin(2016),Benedetti(2016),Benedetti(2016)-1,Khoshaman(2019),Sadeghi(2019),Vinci(2019)}.
+Quantum annealing has attracted considerable experimental attention recently \cite{Boixo(2013),Vinci(2014),Johnson2011,Boixo2013-1,Vinci2013,Harris2010,Santra2013,Coxson(2014)}, which is understandable given the wide variety of applications, from traditional computer science problems \cite{Santra2013,Choi2010}, to more exotic uses such as aiding genetic algorithms to calculate radar waveforms \cite{Coxson(2014)}, search engine ranking \cite{Garnerone2012}, graph isomorphism \cite{Vinci2013}, and portfolio optimization \cite{Marzec}.
+In addition, sampling using a quantum annealer, which is effectively the topic of the current paper, is highly relevant to many machine learning and statistical inference tasks \cite{Chancellor(2016),Amin(2016),Benedetti(2016),Benedetti(2016)-1,Khoshaman(2019),Sadeghi(2019),Vinci(2019)}.

 Precision of control parameters is a fundamental issue in analog computing, not present in its digital counterpart \cite{Bissel2004}.
 It is therefore important to ask what new complications these errors may add.
 One could hope, for example, that small uncorrelated control errors simply average out, leading to no noticeable effect as long as they are below a threshold \cite{Young(2013)}.
 Long timescale noise should also be considered a source of control error; this noise will be indistinguishable from the TFIM being mis-specified by the device.
 We demonstrate here that the effects of control errors can be counter-intuitive, giving non-uniform distributions within a degenerate manifold even for uncorrelated errors.
 We further argue that this effect captures error-causing noise that would be missed if we try to measure the errors with a different protocol.